Where to get help

 Emerging Minds

-Emerging Minds is dedicated to advancing the mental health and emotional wellbeing of Australian infants, children, adolescents and their families.
+Emerging Minds provides resources and guidelines for health professionals, organisations, and families, about improving the mental health and emotional wellbeing of children and young people.
 It provides resources and guidelines for health professionals and organisations, including information on engaging with and helping children and young people.

 Equal Opportunity 4 Schools